Minor league baseball is gone, but won’t be forgotten in Jefferson Parish

 The family of four from Austria came to the Shrine two years ago, two days after witnessing a baseball game for the first time when they passed through Houston on their way to New Orleans.

 “I sat with them pretty much during the whole game and explained all the nuances of it,” Avallone said.
-“I explained all the nuances of it.
-I made sure they got a baseball.
+“I made sure they got a baseball.
 I made sure they got beads when they were being thrown.
 I took good care of them and that developed a friendship.”

 The family is back in the U.S. on another vacation, keeping in touch with Avallone via Facebook Messenger as they travel the area where he group up in Thousand Islands, N.Y.